OgeonX-Ai/enterprise-ai-gateway/README.md

 ## Tests and validation
 - Run unit + integration tests with coverage: `make test`
 - Lint (ruff) and tests together: `make check`
+- Or use the PowerShell equivalents above for runner parity.
 - Test reports are written to `reports/junit.xml` for CI upload.

 ## Repository structure